percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

    ...
    161011 12:45:56 completed OK!

-Again, the |LSN| should match what you saw from your earlier inspection of the first incremental backup.
+Again, the LSN should match what you saw from your earlier inspection of the first incremental backup.
 If you restore the files from :file:`/data/backups/base`, you should see the state of the database as of the first incremental backup.

 .. warning::

-   |PXB| does not support using the same incremental backup directory to prepare
-   two copies of backup.
+   *Percona XtraBackup* does not support using the same incremental backup directory to prepare two copies of backup.
 Do not run :option:`--prepare` with the same incremental backup directory (the value of `--incremental-dir`) more than once.